xoxzo/blog.xoxzo.com/content/The Way We Work/Pitfalls-Remote-Work-en.md

 Title: The pitfalls of remote working
 Date: 2018-11-30
 Slug: pitfalls-remote-work
 Lang: en
 Tags: remote
 Thumbnail: images/Pitfall.jpg
 Author: Ai Sin Chan
 Summary: This week the team shares the problems we face in remote working, and the solutions that we use.
-Read on:
+Read on

 The review process for the post the health benefits of remote working had turned into a spirited discussion on the flip side of the story, albeit over the cyberspace on [Slack](https://slack.com/).
 The team had chipped in to share the inexorable side effects of working from home in their personal perspectives.
 So, what is it about remote working that bothers us?